jeffreykegler/old_kollos/notes/design/sequence.md

 produces the rewrite for one or our 6-tuples.
 In the rewrite, one or more new symbols will be introduced.
+In the descriptions below,
-One of these will be `top`,
-and the others will be of the form
+one of these will be represented as `seq`, and the others will be represented by names of the form
 `sym1`, `sym2`, etc.
+In fact, the actual rewrite,
+these names
-In the actual rewrite, their names must always be such that those names are unique to that step of the rewrite.
+must such that they are
+unique to that step of the rewrite.

-The symbol called `top`
+The symbol called `seq`
 will be
 the LHS of the "highest level" rule in that stage of the rewrite.
-The `top` symbol is the return value of
-`Doseq()`.

 The algorithm must track
 the current rules,
 so that no rule is ever added
 more than once.
+It must also memoize the results of
+`Doseq()`.

 ### Eliminate liberal separation